dworthen/scf/README.md

 Which matches the contents of [dworthen/scf-static-site-template/tree/basic](https://github.com/dworthen/scf-static-site-template/tree/basic).

 This is a straight forward example.
-None of the template files contain any YAML front matter so SCF just copies the project structure the desired location, _MyApp_, without prompting for any input.
+None of the template files contain any YFM so SCF only copies the project structure the desired location, _MyApp_, without prompting for any input.

+> The `create` command runs the `install` command internally if necessary.
+SCF uses degit to install templates from github, gitlab and butbucket.
+View [Rich-Harris/degit](https://github.com/Rich-Harris/degit) for more information.

 # A more complete example